 I was flipping through my phone gallery then I found this very funny photo that I took while I was in Vancouver earlier this month.
-Check it out…
+Check it out:

 I was wondering if one can rent this place on Airbnb.
-I never checked it out but it would be a funny concept.
+I never checked it out, but it would be a funny concept.

-Today, I will share a couple exercises to help fix your posture.
+Today, I will share a couple of exercises to help fix your posture.
 If you work in the office or you sit a lot, then make sure to check out the exercises below.